isabella232/RTN/readme.md

   * Right click and select "Unpackage"
   * On the created Resiliency Dashboard vx.xx.twb file, right click and open with WordPad to see the XML definition
   * Modify by "Select" and "Replace" the following Connection Information:
-	- 'tdprd2.td.teradata.com' to your Host/Sever Name
+	- 'tdprd.td.teradata.com' to your Host/Sever Name
 	- 'auth-ldap' to 'auth-teradata' if other than LDAP
 	- 'ADLDEMO_COVID19' to your schema name
-	- 'AS186097' to your User Name
+	- 'pb250043' to your User Name
   * Save and Open the Dashboard
   * Refresh all data sources and check all tabs

 # Audit Process/Validation:
-  * Post every run, an email is generated with all the daily load statitics and tables/processes requiring attention
+  * Post every run, an email is generated with all the daily load statistics and tables/processes requiring attention
   * Audit Table ETL_Indicator_Proj_Audit captures all the audit records counts and timestamp from Source systems into Teradata staging tables
   * Audit Table ETL_Indicator_Proj_Audit captures all the audit records counts and timestamp from Teradata Staging to Core
   * Error Table ETL_Proc_Error_Logs, captures all stage to core stored procedure errors